Katherine Fedder, MD

 Dr. Fedder’s clinical practice encompasses the surgical treatment of benign and malignant diseases of the head and neck.
 This includes tumors of the skin and upper aerodigestive tract along with diseases of the salivary glands.
 Her special expertise lies in complex microvascular reconstruction of the head and neck, which is often required after removal of large tumors in order to minimize functional and aesthetic deficits.
 She is also trained in transoral robotic surgery utilizing the da Vinci system.
 As an oncologic surgeon at the University of Virginia, Dr. Fedder collaborates with a multidisciplinary team of neuroradiologists, radiation oncologists, medical oncologists, palliative care physicians, nutritionists, and speech language pathologists who are vital in ensuring patients are offered the highest level of treatment and care.

+Dr. Fedder is also involved in the education of our resident physicians and medical students here at the University of Virginia.
 On a national level she is an active member of the Association of Surgical Education as well as the American Head and Neck Society, the Society of University Otolaryngologists, the American Academy of Otolaryngology- Head and Neck Surgery, and the American College of Surgeons.
 She serves on the Women in Otolaryngology Leadership and Mentorship Committee through the AAO-HNS.